Meltdown

 Andrea Alton/Alton PR (press representative) is thrilled to be working with Ego Actus!
 Alton PR was formed in 2011 and provides press services for off and off-off Broadway Theatre, comedy, and theatre/arts festivals with an emphasis on new works.
 Past clients include the off-Broadway productions Love Quirks for AMT Theater, and Anne Being Frank, Doris Day: My Secret Love, Sex Work/Sex Play all with Emerging Artists Theatre.
 Andrea has worked on productions with La MaMa, SoHo Playhouse, Peculiar Works Project, Spark Theatre Festival NYC, Rising Sun Performance Company, Retro Productions, among others. www.AltonPRandProduction.com

-This is an early construction by Jane Catherine Shaw that is the basis of a puppet that will be featured in Meltdown.
+This is early construction by Jane Catherine Shaw for the puppets that will be featured in Meltdown.

 Actors’ Equity Association (AEA), founded in 1913, represents more than 50,000 actors and. stage managers in the United States.
 Equity seeks.
 To advance, promote and foster the art of live theatre as an essential component of our society.
 Equity negotiates wages and working conditions, providing a wide range of benefits, including health and pension plans.
 AEA is a member of the AFL-CIO, and is affiliated with FIA, an international organization of performing arts unions.
 The Equity emblem is our mark of excellence. www.ActorsEquity.com